AISemanticsStudy/lmpm/README.md

 clamping the complicity and intellectual challenges in manually implementing computation and communication.
 LMPM is revolutionary in the sense that it pushes the inductive bias to a first-class citizen in programming, and it is designed not just for current generation of DL but also provide the tools for future generations.
-LMPM might sounds over-promising, and frivolously so, because it operates at a much higher level of abstraction than any other programming languages, and operates at such a high volume of data and computation capacity.
 With that being said, we don't intend to make LMPM a general-purpose programming language.
-Instead, LMPM is designed to be a domain-specific language for building AI-like systems.
+LMPM is designed to be a domain-specific language tailored for building AI-like systems.

 LMPM is a faithful implementation of the actor model **minus human-written state machines**.
 It operates at latent message passing between latten objects as senders and receivers instead of human-hard-coded state machine.